georgiee/coding-for-kids/slides.md

 ^ but also how the internet is functioning

-^ how a roboter is build and controlled
+^ how a robot is build and controlled

 ^ How algorithms are working